filonico/rphi_DE/README.md

 # README
 Here you can find the pipeline of the differential-expression analysis on *Ruditapes philippinarum*.
 RNA-seq experiments come from gonads of females belonging to sex-biased families.

-The original publication that produced the data is:
+The publication that produced RNA-seq data is:
-> Ghiselli, F., Milani, L., Chang, P. L., Hedgecock, D., Davis, J. P., Nuzhdin, S. V., & Passamonti, M. (2012). **De novo assembly of the Manila clam *Ruditapes philippinarum* transcriptome provides new insights into expression bias, mitochondrial doubly uniparental inheritance and sex determination**. *Molecular biology and evolution*, *29*(2), 771-786. doi: https://doi.org/10.1093/molbev/msr248
+> Ghiselli, F., Milani, L., Chang, P. L., Hedgecock, D., Davis, J. P., Nuzhdin, S. V., & Passamonti, M. (2012). **De novo assembly of the Manila clam *Ruditapes philippinarum* transcriptome provides new insights into expression bias, mitochondrial doubly uniparental inheritance and sex determination**. *Molecular Biology and Evolution*, *29*(2), 771-786. doi: https://doi.org/10.1093/molbev/msr248

+The publication that produced the reference predicted transcriptome to which reads were mapped is:
+> Xu, R., Martelossi, J., Smits, M., Iannello, M., Peruzza, L., Babbucci, M., ... & Ghiselli, F. (2022). **Multi-tissue RNA-Seq analysis and long-read-based genome assembly reveal complex sex-specific gene regulation and molecular evolution in the Manila clam**. *Genome Biology and Evolution*, *14*(12), evac171. doi: https://doi.org/10.1093/gbe/evac171

 The accession numbers of RNA-seq runs are in the following table.
 Technical replicates are grouped in each line.